 Program areas at The Equus Effect

-In june 2019, The veterans administration (va) was awarded a $200,000 research grant to study The impact of our curriculum on a trans diagnostic sample of veterans.
-This pilot project will include a control sample as well as a trial sample of veterans who struggle with emotion regulation and social engagement.
-We are very pleased that The va chose our curriculum and that findings from this study may lead us to become one of two evidence-based programs for veterans in The us.
-Due to The covid-19 pandemic, The va-yale research was postponed until The spring of 2022.
-We also opened four more facilities to deliver our program to veterans in Connecticut, new jersey, Vermont and Maine.
-To date we have served over 1500 people in uniform - veterans, first responders, healthcare workers, military families.
-We have also served mental health clinicians and people in recovery from substance abuse.
-In 2021, we added military families and mental health clinicians to The groups we serve due to The end of The 20 year war in iraq and afghanistan as well as The additional burden on mental health providers who serve these populations.
-We are pleased to announce that The va completed The field work portion of The research on our curriculum in december.
-Findings from this study may lead us to The next round of research that will be conducted at other facilities in hopes that we will become one of two evidence-based programs for veterans in The us.
-We also opened three more facilities to deliver our program to veterans in Connecticut, Vermont and Maine.
-To date we have served over 2,500 veterans, first responders, healthcare workers, military families, mental health clinicians and people in recovery from substance abuse.
-In 2022, we began preparations to offer weekend retreats to veterans, first responders and their spouses which we hope to offer in The fall of this year.
+In june 2019, The veterans administration (va) was awarded a $200,000 research grant to study The impact of our four-session, 16-hour curriculum on a trans diagnostic sample of veterans where participants experience for themselves, what it takes to work with horses in a way that cultivates nervous system regulation as well as how to manage triggers that happen at work and at home.
+We build clients' capacity to handle life's challenges and to build healthy, authentic relationships among those with whom they live and work.
+To this end, researchers and clinicians at The va and yale university conducted this 12-week pilot project in fall 2022 through spring 2023.
+The design included a control sample as well as a trial sample of veterans who struggle with emotion regulation and social engagement.
+We are very pleased that The initial findings from this study are extremely positive and that our curriculum is viewed as a valuable complement to traditional approaches to mental health counseling.
+We hope that this study may lead us to become one of two evidence-based programs for veterans in The us.
+This year, we also trained six new facilitators to deliver our program in north carolina, new york state and Texas.
+To date, we have served over 2900 people in uniform - veterans, first responders, healthcare workers, military families, people in recovery from substance abuse and mental health clinicians.
+The Equus Effect also serves mental health clinicians and people in recovery from substance abuse.
+We understand The additional burden and compassion fatigue experienced by mental health practitioners due to The end of The 20-year war in iraq and afghanistan as well as The continued fallout from The pandemic.
+We are pleased to announce that to date, we have served over 2,500 veterans, first responders, healthcare workers, military families, mental health clinicians and people in recovery from substance abuse.
+In 2023, we expanded our capacity to offer weekend retreats to veterans, first responders and plan to continue this into fy 2024 and beyond.

 Who funds The Equus Effect